microsoft/typescript-error-deltas/README.md

 Then it will compile it with a version of Typescript from a pull request.
 Afterward it will compile new errors that are issued only with the new version and post them as a comment on the pull request.

-As the maintainer of this project, please make a few updates:

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a